lautaromateol/task-management-app/features.md

-## Gestión de Proyectos:
+## Project Management:
-- Crear un proyecto nuevo.
+- Create a new project.
-- Ver lista de proyectos.
+- View list of projects.
-- Editar información del proyecto.
+- Edit project information.
-- Eliminar un proyecto.
+- Delete a project.

-## Gestión de Tareas:
+## Task Management:
-- Crear una nueva tarea.
+- Create a new task.
-- Ver lista de tareas de un proyecto.
+- View list of tasks within a project.
-- Editar detalles de una tarea.
+- Edit task details.
-- Marcar una tarea como completada.
+- Mark a task as completed.
-- Mover una tarea entre categorías.
+- Move a task between categories.
-- Filtrar tareas por estado.
+- Filter tasks by status.
-- Asignar una tarea a otro usuario.
+- Assign a task to another user.
-- Establecer prioridad de una tarea.
+- Set task priority.
-- Agregar etiquetas a una tarea.
+- Add tags to a task.

-## Interfaz de Usuario y Experiencia:
+## User Interface and Experience:
-- Recibir notificaciones de tareas próximas al vencimiento.
+- Receive notifications for tasks approaching deadline.
-- Ver un resumen de tareas pendientes en la página principal.
+- View a summary of pending tasks on the main page.